 The goal of any checkout page should be to finalize the purchase—to capture a visitor’s interest and turn them into a paying customer.
 Your shopper’s keywords should be dynamically inserted into the landing page copy since your goal is to narrow the sales funnel.
 Once they reach your special-offer landing page or checkout, they should be as close to making that final purchase as possible.

-The holiday season is already a profitable time for online businesses, but the implementation of a few good PPC strategies could boost holiday sales and make even Santa jealous.
+The holiday season is already a profitable time for online businesses, but the implementation of a few good PPC marketing strategies could boost holiday sales and make even Santa jealous.
 Need help?
 Talk to our digital marketing agency in Lancaster, PA.